Geological-Survey-of-Western-Australia/atratus/CONTRIBUTING.md

 ### Suggest a new feature/enhancement

-Please let us know if there are additional features or enhancements to the code that can improve [this project].
+Please let us know if there are additional features or enhancements to the code that can improve atratus.

 **Before suggesting a new feature/enhancement**
 - Make sure you are using the latest version/are using code from the main branch.